textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             var apiInstance = new TextMagicApi();
             var file = new System.IO.Stream(); // System.IO.Stream | File containing contacts in csv or xls(x) formats
             var column = "0:firstName;1:lastName;3:phone;4:email";  // string | Import file column mapping.
-String must contain substrings of mapping in format `columnNumber:field` glued by `;`.
-For example: `0:firstName;1:lastName;3:phone;4:email` where value before `:` is a number of column in file, value after `:` is a field of newly created contact or ID of custom field.
-Numbers of columns begins from zero.
-Allowed built-in contact fields: `firstName`, `lastName`, `phone`, `email`.
+The string must contain sub-strings of mapping in format `columnNumber:field` glued by `;`.
+For example: `0:firstName;1:lastName;3:phone;4:email` where the value before `:` is a number of the column in the file, and the value after `:` is a field of the newly created contact or the ID of a custom field.
+Numbers of columns begin from zero.
+Allowed built-in contact fields are: `firstName`, `lastName`, `phone`, `email`.
 Existing of `phone` mapping is required. var listId = 443;  // int? | List ID contacts will be imported to.
 Ignored if `listName` is specified.  (optional) var listName = "A new list";  // string | List name.
 This list will be created during import.
 If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
 Ignored if `listId` is specified.  (optional)